Sacramento Insight Meditation welcomes Gullu Singh, a special guest presenter this coming Thursday, October 22, 2020.

 It’s good to step back from time to time and try to place our lives in context.
 This is one way for us to get a clear picture of where we are headed and whether our meditation and spiritual practices are helping us head in that direction.

-This night will focus on two familiar situations we regularly face in meditation, practice and daily life.
+This talk will focus on two familiar situations we regularly face in meditation, practice and daily life.
 This examination should be interesting and helpful no matter your level of knowledge or experience.

 To join this remote meeting, note the following: